 Get familiar with the Automox dashboard.
 Our dashboard view provides full visibility into the statuses of your devices, allowing you to quickly identify misconfigured systems, missing patches, or compliance issues.

 Check for a software version in your application inventory.
-Because Automox provides access and visibility of all your endpoints, you can confirm that they are running the latest version of a specific software to keep them better protected and secure from known vulnerabilities.
+Because Automox provides access and visibility of all your devices, you can confirm that they are running the latest version of a specific software to keep them better protected and secure from known vulnerabilities.

 You can learn more about Automox Worklets at: www.automox.com/use-cases/worklet.